Greatness7/blender-morrowind/tutorials/texturing.rst

 - **Vertex Colors**
     Toggles whether the vertex colors assigned in `Vertex Paint Mode`_ will influence the material.
 - **Diffuse Color**
     Defines the diffuse color to be applied to the material.
-This color is multiplied with the colors of the assigned texture.
+This color is multiplied with any texture colors.
 A pure white color would leave the texture unchanged.
 - **Emissive Color**
     Defines the emissive color to be applied to the material.
 Brighter colors will cause the material to appear self-illuminating.
 A pure black color would leave the texture unchanged.
 - **Alpha Blend**